Ashur-bel-kala: Building works and zoo

 Among his civic construction activities were the re-excavation of a city moat and the irrigation of a public garden:

-The continued prestige of Assyria was acknowledged by the gift of exotic animals by the Egyptians which nišē mātīšu ušebri, “he displayed (the animals) to the people of his land.”
-These he added to his collection of rare animals which he bred and dispatched merchants to acquire more, such as “a large female ape and a crocodile (and) a ‘river man’, beasts of the Great Sea” and the dromedaries he displayed in herds.
-Aššūr-bēl-kala’s interests were not solely zoological as he enjoyed hunting and boasts killing wild bulls and cows “at the city of Araziqu which is before the land of Ḫatti and at the foot of Mount Lebanon.”
+The continued prestige of Assyria was acknowledged by the gift of exotic animals by the Egyptians which nišē mātīšu ušebri, "he displayed (the animals) to the people of his land."
+These he added to his collection of rare animals which he bred and dispatched merchants to acquire more, such as "a large female ape and a crocodile (and) a ‘river man’, beasts of the Great Sea" and the dromedaries he displayed in herds.
+Aššūr-bēl-kala’s interests were not solely zoological as he enjoyed hunting and boasts killing wild bulls and cows "at the city of Araziqu which is before the land of Ḫatti and at the foot of Mount Lebanon".

-He “rebuilt from top to bottom the storehouses of my lordly palace, which are at the fore part of the enclosure,” and Aššur-nādin-aḫḫē's terrace of the New Palace at Nineveh, placed gate guardians inspired by the nāḫiru he had supposedly hunted.
+He "rebuilt from top to bottom the storehouses of my lordly palace, which are at the fore part of the enclosure", and Aššur-nādin-aḫḫē's terrace of the New Palace at Nineveh, placed gate guardians inspired by the nāḫiru he had supposedly hunted.
 He also repaired a quay wall originally built by Adad-nārārī I (c.
 1307–1275 BC).

 Relations with Babylonia

-After his inauguration, he was apparently visited by the reigning Babylonian king, Marduk-šāpik-zēri, who “established friendly relations with Aššūr-bēl-kala,” and then returned to Sippar.
-This treaty followed the earlier poor relations of their predecessors, Tukultī-apil-Ešarra and Marduk-nādin-aḫḫē, who had sparred and was probably motivated by their need to unite to fight their common enemy the Arameans.
-Marduk-šāpik-zēri died around five years later and this seems to have galvanized Aššūr-bēl-kala into intervening militarily to install a successor of his choice:
+After his inauguration, he was apparently visited by the reigning Babylonian king, Marduk-shapik-zeri, who established friendly relations with Ashur-bel-kala", and then returned to Sippar.
+This treaty followed the earlier poor relations of their predecessors, Tukultī-apil-Ešarra and Marduk-nadin-ahhe, who had sparred and was probably motivated by their need to unite to fight their common enemy the Arameans.
+Marduk-shapik-zeri died around five years later and this seems to have galvanized Aššūr-bēl-kala into intervening militarily to install a successor of his choice:

-The Synchronistic History relates that the next king, Adad-apla-iddina, “son of Esagil-šaduni, son of a nobody,” was appointed by Aššūr-bēl-kala, who married his daughter and “took her with a vast dowry to Assyria,” while the Eclectic Chronicle gives his father as Itti-Marduk-balāṭu.
-The Synchronistic History concludes with noting that “the people of Assyria and Babylonia mingled (peacefully) with one another.”
+The Synchronistic History relates that the next king, Adad-apla-iddina, was appointed by Ashur-bel-kalaa, who married his daughter and "took her with a vast dowry to Assyria", while the Eclectic Chronicle gives his father as Itti-Marduk-balāṭu.
+The Synchronistic History concludes with noting that "the people of Assyria and Babylonia mingled (peacefully) with one another."

 His tomb was one of the five found on the lower reaches of the palace at Assur.
-He was briefly succeeded by his son, Erība-Adad II, whose short reign was followed by that of his brother Šamši-Adad IV.
+He was briefly succeeded by his son, Eriba-Adad II, whose short reign was followed by that of his brother Shamshi-Adad IV.